One goal, no wins: What now for Arsenal after January from hell?

 Mikel Arteta’s side kicked off January full of hope after a thrilling end to December saw them win five games in a row in all competitions, scoring 19 goals in the process.

-But from the moment Granit Xhaka tripped Bernardo Silva to give away the penalty that sparked Manchester City’s comeback victory on New Year’s Day, things have started to go wrong.
+But from the moment Granit Xhaka tripped Bernado Silva to give away the penalty that sparked Manchester City’s comeback victory on New Year’s Day, things have started to go wrong.

 They were shocked by Championship side Nottingham Forest in the FA Cup and were knocked out of the Carabao Cup by Liverpool at the semi-final stage following a 2-0 defeat in the second leg on Thursday night.